webdev1219/resort-api/README.md

 ## Motivation

-Just a litle API for educational porpouses.
+Just a litle API for educational purposes.

 ## Endpoints